shiva/blog-posts/2007/2007-01-29-got-myself-a-new-laptie.md

 ---
-layout: post
 title: Got myself a new Laptop
-tags: laptop, hp, hardware
+tags: 'laptop, hp, hardware'
+description: Got myself a new Laptop
+date: '2007-1-29'
 ---

 I'm now officially one of the self-obssessed techie guys, sitting in public places and completely ignoring all the life-forms around me.
 Got a very nice deal from HP.
 Here is the config!